Upcoming TOD projects

 Pleasant Hill (partial)

-- Phase II of the Pleasant Hill Transit Village includes the construction of an additional 200 units of market-rate rental housing and 2,300 square feet retail in November 2017.
+- Phase II of the Pleasant Hill Transit Village is currently under construction.
+This includes an additional 200 units of market-rate rental housing and 2,300 square of feet retail.

 - The third phase is entitled as a 12-story, 290,000 square foot office or hotel development.